-Man Killed With Arrows in Kenyan Village on Edge Over Elections - U.S. News & World Report — Nigeria Today
+Kenya: Spears, machetes, other weapons reign as re-run election sparks ethnic tensions - Vanguard — Nigeria Today

 |

-Members of the Luo ethnic group hold spears near the town of Muhoroni in Kisumu County, Kenya October 29, 2017.
-REUTERS/Baz Ratner Reuters.
-By Baz Ratner and Maggie Fick.
-KOGUTA/KISUMU, Kenya (Reuters) – The body of an elderly man was …

-Kenya: Re-run election sparks ethnic tensions
+Kenya: Spears, machetes, other weapons reign as re-run election sparks ethnic tensions

 In Kenya, polarising election re-run rekindles ethnic tensions